-How to Get Diesel Smell Out of Clothes (Easy Money-Saving Tips)
+How to Get Diesel Smell Out of Clothes photo

 I am having a tough time removing fuel smells from our laundry.
 My husband drives a fuel truck.
-Does anyone know how to remove smells/stains of diesel/gasoline from his work clothes?
+Does anyone know how to get the diesel smell from his work clothes?
 The smell permeates everything!
-It’s turning cold where we live and I will not be able to dry them outside much longer and I certainly don’t want to spend money replacing clothing!
+I can’t always dry his clothing outside and I certainly don’t want to spend money replacing clothing!

-We asked our frugal readers if anyone had any tips for removing diesel smell from clothing.
-Read on for several tips for prolonging the life of smelly clothing.
+We asked our frugal readers to share tips for getting diesel smell out of clothing.
+Read on for nine solutions for prolonging the life of smelly clothing.

 Denise G.